ferosekhanj/DesignPrinciple/Principle_Of_Least_Astonishment/README.md

-# Principle of least surprise
+# Principle Of Least Astonishment

 ## Transcript for the video.